Posted inNews

 “CLOs offer attractive risk-adjusted spreads.
 Although they have more structural complexity, investors are well compensated for these risks,” said Harar.

-They offer more income yet have no extra impairment historically, not least because they are typically backed by loans from a diverse range of sectors.
+They offer more income yet have no extra impairment historically relative to similarly rated corporate debt, not least because they are well structured and backed by loans from a diverse range of sectors.

 Finally, the banking sector is providing opportunities across the risk spectrum, noted Harar.

-“Bank debt historically yields less than investment grade credit because it is safer and shorter duration, but since the default by Credit Suisse in 2022 the sector has suffered,” said Harar.
+“Bank debt historically yields less than investment grade credit because it is safer and shorter duration, but since 2022 the sector has offered more income than the broader market,” said Harar.

-Dynamic, unconstrained strategies can take advantage of this and all other anomalies in the fixed income market.
+Dynamic, unconstrained approaches can take advantage of this and all other anomalies in the fixed income market.

 Part of the Mark Allen Group.